 This statement is made as part of Proman’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how Proman operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act and relates to the financial year Jan 2019 to Dec 2019.
-It was approved by the board of directors on 26/01/2019.
+This statement is published in accordance with section 54 of the Act and relates to the financial year Jan 2020 to Dec 2020

 Legal & Compliance Director